 For Plate or Needle, select the Calculate aspect ratio from elastic energy check box or enter a numerical value in the Aspect ratio field to provide a constant aspect ratio.
-See Particle Shape Determination for information.
+See "Particle Shape Determination" on page 66 for information.

-Figure 1: The cuboid shape is described by a supersphere.
+Figure 2: The cuboid shape is described by a supersphere.
 Cuboids have six faces, which form a convex polyhedron.

-Figure 2: The plate is described as oblate spheroid.
+Figure 3: The plate is described as oblate spheroid.
 Oblate spheroids have rotational symmetry around an axis from pole to pole.

-Figure 3: The needle shape is described as prolate spheroid.
+Figure 4: The needle shape is described as prolate spheroid.
 A prolate spheroid is a surface of revolution obtained by rotating an ellipse about its major axis.